openhab/openhabian/README.md

 ## Development

-For image building, please see `openhabian-build.sh`.
+For image building, please see the `build-....sh` scripts to get an idea of the process.

-The project utilizes [raspbian-ua-netinst](https://github.com/debian-pi/raspbian-ua-netinst) for the Raspberry Pi build process.
-Most technical details can be taken from there.
+The RPi image is based on the [raspbian-ua-netinst](https://github.com/debian-pi/raspbian-ua-netinst) project, the Pine64 image is based on [build-pine64-image](https://github.com/longsleep/build-pine64-image).

-If you found a bug or want to propose a feature, please check open Issues and Pull Requests and read the [CONTRIBUTING](CONTRIBUTING.md) guideline.
+If you find a bug or want to propose a feature, please check open Issues and Pull Requests and read the [CONTRIBUTING](CONTRIBUTING.md) guideline.

 Happy Hacking!